Darckmeteore/Cooking-Project/README.md

 basic functionality of our IONIC application:
 - A totally secure login and registration system where the data is anonymized and encrypted.
 - An administrator page that allows you to easily add recipes from our Mongo database.
-- Users can see recipes proposed by the administrator but also unlock new recipes with a level system
+- Users can see recipes proposed by the administrator but also unlock new recipes with a level system.
-- Users can post an opinion on the proposed recipes
+- Users can post an opinion on the proposed recipes.

 ## how to use it

 ### Prerequisite :
 1. We use Mongodb (NoSql) as database https://www.mongodb.com/ (link to install mongodb).
 2. Download and install NodeJS https://nodejs.org/en/.
-3. if you want to make requests and be able to use the application form you have to install.
-Download and install CORS https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en (to let your navigator acces to your DB).
+3. If you want to make requests and be able to use the application form you have to install.
+Download and install CORS https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en (for google chrome users).

 ### To run the app :
 1. Clone the git